The Herbal Cache is Back

 THC: It’s really nice being in the Town Square.
 People are walking around checking out Girdwood.
 A lot of people don’t realize that Alaska is a legal recreational state.
-They come in and their eyes are wide open when they realize they can buy marijuana or marijuana products.
+They come in and their eyes are wide open when they realize they can buy marijuana or marijuana products, such as the full spectrum cbd oils that are often used as supplements for health reasons.
 Alaska is exciting for a lot of people.
 It’s nice to give knowledge about the products we sell.
 Not only do people go out with a smile, they have a better understanding of the industry and marijuana.

 GCG: How has the industry changed since you first started?